How to Play Jazz Guitar – A Practice Guide

-One of the biggest issues guitarists face when learning chords is that they spend time learning shapes on the fretboard, but when it comes time to applying these shapes to a tune in a jam, they fall flat, sound too technical, and lack the vocabulary needed to interact with the soloist.
+One of the biggest issues guitarists face when learning chords, is learning shapes on the fretboard, but when it comes time to applying these shapes to a tune in a jam, they fall flat.

-In order to avoid this situation happening to you, you can spend time in your practice routine learning Jazz chord lines and phrases, building your harmonic vocabulary in the same way that you would study single-note lines in your melodic practicing.
+To avoid this happening to you, spend time learning jazz chord lines and phrases, and building your harmonic vocabulary in the same way that you’d study single-note lines in your practicing.

-There are many great compers and chord soloists out there that you can study, but three of my favorites are Ed Bickert, Joe Pass, and Lenny Breau.
+There are many great compers and chord soloists out there that you can study, but three of the best are Ed Bickert, Joe Pass, and Lenny Breau.

-To expand your chord vocabulary in this way, pick a chord line or two, you can transcribe them or learn them from a transcribed source, and work those lines over any tune you are studying in the woodshed.
+To expand your chord vocabulary, pick a chord line or two, you can transcribe them or learn them from a book, and work those lines over any tune that you’re studying.

-This could mean that every time the chord progression for the line you learned, ii-V-I for example, occurs in the tune, you practice applying the chord line you learned to those progressions in order to hear and feel how that line sits over different parts of the tune.
+This could mean that every time the chords for the line you learned, ii-V-I for example, comes up, you apply the chord line you learned to those changes to hear how that line sits over different parts of the tune.

-If you are unsure of where to start when it comes to learning chord lines and phrases, check out my “5 Joe Pass Chord Lines Every Guitarist Should Know” article to get started working out chord vocabulary in the woodshed.
+If you’re unsure of where to start when it comes to learning chord lines and phrases, check out my “141 Jazz Guitar Licks” article.

 How to Learn Jazz Melodies

-When it comes to learning melodies on the guitar, there are two main approaches that we can take, single-note melody lines or chord melody arrangements.
+When it comes to learning melodies on the guitar, there are two main approaches that you can take:

 Some of the greatest advice I ever received, and that I’ll pass along to you, was from my teacher Roddy Ellias.

-In one of our lessons Roddy told me that someone should be able to walk in on my soloing over a tune mid solo, and without hearing the melody beforehand, know exactly what tune I am playing by my use of the melody in my playing.
+In one of our lessons, Roddy told me that someone should be able to walk in on my soloing over a tune mid solo, and without hearing the melody, know exactly what tune I’m playing.

-Read more about this approach to learning melodies in my lesson, “Play the Tune, Not the Changes.”
+Read more about this approach to learning melodies in my lesson, “Learn Jazz Standards – A Complete Practice Guide.”

 Where to Learn Melodies

-To help get over this hurdle, there are a number of ways that you can study any Jazz melody to ensure that you can always play the melody in any part of the fretboard, easily transpose it to other keys, play it in different octaves, and train your ears to quickly hear melodies all at the same time.
+There are a number of ways that you can study any melody to ensure that you can always reference it in any part of the fretboard, transpose it to other keys, play it in different octaves, and internalize melodies all at the same time.

-Here is a list of ways that you can practice melodies in your Jazz guitar practice routine.
+Here’s a list of ways that you can practice melodies in your jazz guitar practice routine.

-- Learn the melody in a lower octave on the guitar.
+- Learn the melody in a lower octave.

-- Learn the melody in an upper octave on the guitar.
+- Learn the melody in an upper octave.